 rows- Row number that is counted downward or upward from the reference point.

-cols- Column number that is counted to the right or left from the reference value.
+cols- Column number that is counted to the right or to the left from the reference value.

-[height]- Height or number of the rows that will return as the resultant values.
+[height]- Height or number of rows that will be returned as resultant values.

-[width]- Width or number of the columns that will return as the resultant values.
+[width]- Width or number of the columns that will be returned as resultant values.

 - Example:

-In the picture below, there are 4 columns with some random names of computer brands, device types, model names & prices.
+In the picture below, there are 4 columns with random names of computer brands, device types, model names and prices.

 =OFFSET(B4,5,2,4,2)

-So how does this function work?
-Inside the function, the 1st argument is Cell B4 which is known as a reference value.
-Now, go to the 5th row downward & 2nd column to the right from this reference cell & you’ll get Cell D9.
-As our row height is 2, so 4 cells to the bottom starting from D9 will return from the function.
-And last of all, the column height- 2 means that 4 rows will expand to the next column right to Column D. So, the final resultant array will consist of the Cell Range of D9:E12.
+the 1st argument is B4: a reference value.
+Going to the 5th row downward and 2nd column to the right of the reference cell, you’ll get D9.
+The row height is 2, so 4 cells to the bottom starting from D9 will be returned by the function.
+The column height- 2 means that 4 rows will expand to the next column to the right of Column D. The resultant array is D9:E12.

 Read More: Dynamic Range for Multiple Columns with Excel OFFSET

-Creating Dynamic Range with OFFSET & COUNTA Functions in Excel
+Example 1 – Creating a Dynamic Range with the OFFSET and the COUNTA Functions in Excel

 =OFFSET(B4,0,0,COUNTA(B4:B100),COUNTA(B4:E4))

-In the argument section, row height has been assigned with COUNTA(B4:B100) & which means we’re assigning the rows up to the 100th row in the spreadsheet so that when a new value is inputted under the original range of data within the 100th row, that new value will also be stored by OFFSET function.
-Again, as the column width has been defined as COUNTA(B4:E4), so the four columns (B, C, D, E) are now assigned to the function based on the reference value selected in the OFFSET function.
+In the argument section, row height is assigned to COUNTA(B4:B100) (rows up to the 100th row in the spreadsheet, so that new values are stored to the 100th row).
+The column width is defined as COUNTA(B4:E4), columns (B, C, D, E) are assigned to the function based on the reference value selected in the OFFSET function.

-The picture below, is an example of when you input a value under the original range of data, instantly the resultant value will be shown in the OFFSET table.
+If you enter a value, the resultant value will be displayed in the OFFSET table.

-Using Name Manager to Create Dynamic Named Range with OFFSET & COUNTA Functions
+Example 2 – Using the Name Manager to Create a Dynamic Named Range with the OFFSET and the COUNTA Functions

-➤ Define the name of your dataset or the range of cells you want to offset.
+- Name the dataset or the range of cells you want to offset.

-➤ In the reference box, type the formula:
+- In the reference box, enter the formula:

 =OFFSET(B4,0,0,COUNTA(B4:B100),COUNTA(B4:E4))

-➤ Now close the Name Manager & return to your spreadsheet.
+- Close the Name Manager and go back to your spreadsheet.

-➤ Select any cell in your spreadsheet & start to type the defined name as the formula.
-You’ll find the defined name there in the function list.
+- Select any cell in your spreadsheet and start entering the defined name.
+You’ll find the defined name in the function list.

 Read More: Dynamic Named Range Based on Cell Value in Excel

-➤ Open the Name Editor again & name it Prices.
+- Open the Name Editor and name the range: Prices.

-➤ In the reference function box, type the formula:
+- In the reference box, enter the formula:

 =OFFSET(E4,1,0,COUNTA(E5:E100),1)

-➤ Close the Name Manager & return it to your spreadsheet.
+- Close the Name Manager and go back to your spreadsheet.

 =SUM(Prices)

-➤ After pressing Enter, you’ll get the total prices of all the devices at once.
+You’ll get the total prices of all devices.

-Similarly, by using AVERAGE, MAX & MIN functions, you can also evaluate some other data in Column H that are shown in the following picture.
+Using the AVERAGE, MAX & MIN functions, you can evaluate other data in Column H:

-Alternative to OFFSET: Creating Dynamic Range with INDEX Function
+An Alternative to the OFFSET: Creating a Dynamic Range with the INDEX Function

-➤ Open Name Editor again & type the formula in the reference box:
+- Open the Name Editor and enter the formula in the reference box:

 =INDEX(B5:E100, 0, MATCH(E4, B4:E4, 0))